Pandahead33/provider-directory/README.md

 The first step is to get everything running!

-### Prerequistes
+### Prerequisites
-The prerequistes to install the app are node/npm and git.
+The prerequisites to install the app are node/npm and git.

 If you don't have node installed, the versions used were: